DataDog/documentation/content/en/account_management/rbac/permissions.md

 The following permissions can be granted to manage read access on subsets of log data:

-* `logs_read_data` is the preferred approach, as it offers finer grained access control over [indexed][3] log data.
+* `logs_read_data`(Recommended) It offers finer grained access control over indexed log data thanks to restriction queries.
-* `logs_read_index_data` is the alternative approach to restrict data access to [indexed][3] log data on a per-index basis.
+* `logs_read_index_data` is the alternative approach to restrict data access to indexed log data on a per-index basis.

-Even though we recommend to user either `logs_read_data` or `logs_read_index_data` to restrict access to logs, using both is a valid option.
-Datadog combines both restrictions and grants access only to data authorised by both permissions.

-Besides indexed data, `logs_live_tail` restricts access to the Log Livetail as a whole.
-Note: Log Livetail is a on/off restriction and does not yet support scoping to a subset of logs.
+Those two permissions are applied sequentially.
+Meaning that a user can be restricted to a subset of indexes and the restriction queries apply on top of it.

+**Example**: User A has access to index `audit` and index `errors` and is restricted to the query `service:api`

+When looking into the log explorer, this user only sees logs from the `service:api` into the `audit` and `errors` indexes.

+In addition, access to the Livetail can be restricted with the `logs_live_tail` permission regardless of the data access restriction of the user.

 #### logs_read_data

-Grants a role read access on indexed logs.
-Can be set either globally, or scoped to limited to a subset of logs as defined per a [restriction query][4].
+Read access to log data.
+If granted, other restrictions then apply.
+Such as `logs_read_index_data` or with [restriction query][4].

 If a user belongs to multiple roles, permissions combine one with another.

-For instance :
+**Example**:

 * If a user belongs to a Role with Log Read Data and also belongs to a Role without Log Read Data, then he has the permission to read data.
 * If a user has a restriction to `service:sandbox` through one Role, and has another restriction to `env:staging` through another Role, then that user can access all `env:staging` logs (even those that are not from `service:sandbox`.
 And conversely.